michaelorella/lignin-kmc/README.md

 For users with no Python experience, a helpful guide to installing Python via miniconda or anaconda can be found [here](https://conda.io/docs/user-guide/install/index.html).

-Once Python has been installed, you will need install [RDKit](https://www.rdkit.org/docs/Install.html) using conda.
-It will install any missing required dependencies when it does so.
+Once Python has been installed, you will need install [RDKit](https://www.rdkit.org/docs/Install.html) using conda:
+`conda install -c conda-forge rdkit`.
+Conda will install any missing required dependencies when it does so.

 You can then install [lignin-kmc]() using  pip (`pip install lignin-kmc`).
 Additional dependencies will again be installed as required.